binded/persistent-memoize/README.md

 const memoizedFetch = memoize((...args) => (
   fetch(...args)
     .then((response) => {
-      if (!response.ok) throw new Error('oops, problem with request') return response.text()
+      // If an error is thrown, the funciton call won't be memoized if (!response.ok) throw new Error('oops, problem with request') return response.text()
     })